asdcid/Genome_Assembly_Assessment/README.md

 # Genome_Assembly_Assessment

+This pipeline was used for different assembly assessments in this paper (doi: https://doi.org/10.1101/678730).

 **gaa.sh**: Scripts for genome assembly assessment.
 Detect general genome statistical information, BUSCO, LAI, CGAL, mapping rate and base-level error rate, and structure variation.
 The result can be used for comparing different genome assemblies.

 **whole_genome_alignment.sh**: Script for whole genome alignment between two genome assemblies.